+How do I become an affiliate marketer?
+What does it mean to be an affiliate?
 I’m here to clarify your confusion and answer your questions, because I remember being confused about it a few years ago.
+Hopefully, this will be affiliate marketing made simple.
 I had a ton of questions when I started looking for ways to make money online.
 They were things like:

 - Can I really make money online?

 - Can I really make money blogging?

 - How do I start a fitness blog?